HenrikBengtsson/matrixStats/revdep/problems.md

     Error(s) in re-building vignettes:
       ...
     --- re-building ‘scmap.Rmd’ using rmarkdown

+    Quitting from lines 15-17 [knitr-options] (scmap.Rmd)
-    Error: processing vignette 'scmap.Rmd' failed with diagnostics: there is no package called ‘BiocStyle’
+    Error: processing vignette 'scmap.Rmd' failed with diagnostics: there is no package called 'codetools'
     --- failed re-building ‘scmap.Rmd’

     SUMMARY: processing the following file failed: